mentalsmash/uno/README.md

 ### Manipulating the UVN registry

-All commands that manipulate the *UVN* registry must provide the registry's key secret, or fail with an authentication error. `uvn` will load the secret from the environment via variable `AUTH`, and fall back to file `.uvn-auth` in the current directory, if the variable is not set.
+All commands that manipulate the *UVN* registry must provide the secret for the registry's private key, or fail with an authentication error.

+`uvn` will load the secret from the environment via variable `AUTH`, or fall back to file `.uvn-auth` in the current directory, if the variable is not set.

 For the moment, `uvn create` will store the registry's random password in `<uvn-root>/.uvn-auth`.
-This makes it possible to perform operations simply by first `cd`'ing into the *UVN*'s directory.
-The file should be deleted from the directory before the root *agent* is deployed in a public setting.
+This makes testing easier, since `uvn` can be invoked simply by first `cd`'ing into the *UVN*'s directory.

+File `.uvn-auth` (and other files storing *cell* secrets) should be deleted from the *UVN* directory before the root *agent* is deployed to a public setting.

+Since all commands must load `.uvn-auth`, you can run them in a subshell to avoid changing your current directory.

-You can display summary information about a *UVN* directory using `uvn info`:
+For example, you can display summary information about a *UVN* using `uvn info`:

 ```sh
 (cd test-uvn.localhost && uvn i -v)
 ```

-Since the command must load `.uvn-auth`, you can run it in a subshell to avoid changing your current directory.

 This can get tedious, and you might prefer to move your *UVN* configuration to some "stable" location (e.g. `/opt/uvn`), and define a shell function to automatically enter that directory before running `uvn`.

-For example, you could add this to your `~/.profile` file:
+For example, you could add this shell function to your `~/.profile` file:

 ```sh
 uvnd()